 By electing the English minor you can give shape and substance to an interest in literature or writing.
-Our minor program has been designed to ensure some historical coverage of both English and American literature; beyond that, the choice of courses is up to you.
 Students who wish to complete a minor in English must take at least 15 credits (earning a grade of C or better) of English courses at the 2000-level or above including:

 1. At least one of ENGL 2100 or ENGL 2101

 2. At least one of ENGL 2200 or 2201/W or 2203/W : the Writing Intensive “W” option is not required for the minor

 3. Any three other English courses at the 2000-level or above, with the following exceptions: 2011, 3010W, 3091, 3693, and 3800.